 - If you love your motorsports, then perhaps a tour around the Yas Marina Circuit will be your thing, or even better the opportunity to drag your own Chevrolet Camaro around the track is your preferred experience.

 - CLYMB Abu Dhabi is also well worth checking out.
 It has the world’s largest indoor climbing wall, and the largest indoor skydiving centre.
-It can be found from inside Yas Mall, immediately adjacent to Ferrari World.
+It can be found inside Yas Mall, immediately adjacent to Ferrari World.

 Top Tip: Yas Island has a small Plaza of hotels and restaurants, as well as the lively Yas Marina area at night and the newly opened Yas Bay entertainment district.
 It is well worth an overnight trip at least to this adventure-filled island to experience everything on offer.

 There’s a good guide here on how to make use of the Yas Island Theme Parks shuttle bus service from Dubai.

 Dubai to Hatta distance: approximately 105km / 1 hour 20 minutes

 One of the most exciting newly-developed destinations in the Dubai emirate is the area of Hatta and Hatta Dam.
 Sitting to the south of Dubai near the Omani border, a large amount of tourism development has been poured into this rugged area of the Dubai Emirate to create a brand new nature playground.

-There is so much on offer at this destination, especially for your outdoor enthusiasts; after exploring the heritage village, take on kayaking to mountain biking, enjoy the adventure sports at Hatta Wadi Hub and the Hatta Jump water park.
+There is so much on offer at this destination, especially for your outdoor enthusiasts; after exploring the heritage village, take on kayaking to mountain biking, and enjoy the adventure sports at Hatta Wadi Hub and the Hatta Jump water park.

 Top Tip: It gets much busier on the local weekend which is now Friday afternoon through Sunday.
 Visit mid-week and out of school holidays, it’s beautifully secluded (though do check attraction opening times mid week).